hennelly/hennelly.github.io/Outreach.md

   - "/img/Spiti.png" : "Spiti Valley, India.
 2015."
 ---

 Below are a couple of fun talks I have given about my research to various audiences.
+Enjoy!

 **Webinar at the Wolf Conservation Center**